wompking/carminiteblocks/README.md

 If another Anti-Builder is placed precisely 8 blocks away (two area-of-effect distances) the red boxes will merge to better symbolise the area of effect. [*(figure 24*)](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-24) Aligning the Anti-Builders incorrectly will not produce this effect. [*(figures 25 and 26*)](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-25) Incorrect alignment *will not* stop the Anti-Builders from functioning, however.

 An Anti-Builder checks the blocks around it every second.
 When a Anti-Builder updates, newly placed blocks inside its area of effect will break, and newly broken blocks will be replaced by anti-built blocks. [*(figures 27 and 28*)](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-27)

+## Carminite Tools

+**Carminite Tools** are, well, tools made out of Carminite.
+They are crafted like other tools, using the same crafting recipe where Carminite replaces the material being used.
+They have 1.6x the attack speed of their iron counterparts, but the same damage and durability rating.
+Carminite tools generate inside Ruined Portal chests. [*(figure ADD LATER)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-???)

+Their special ability is *Item Magnetism*; when a Carminite tool is used, any dropped items resulting from the action will be teleported to the player using the tool.
+For example, if you were to use a Carminite Pickaxe to mine a block, the block would teleport to you. [*(figure 29)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-29) However, if you were to use a Carminite Pickaxe to kill a mob, the items would also teleport to you, since the effect is independent of the action performed.

+Carminite tools can only be repaired with iron, not Carminite.
+This is because *(insert preferred handwavy lore reason here)*.

 ## Images